Sponsor and status

 Sponsor.
 Representative for Virginia's 5th congressional district.
 Republican.

 Length: 2 pages

-This resolution was introduced on December 19, 2007, in a previous session of Congress, but was not enacted.
+This resolution was introduced on December 19, 2007, in a previous session of Congress, but it did not receive a vote.

 Dec 19, 2007

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.